KCS (DRY EYE)

 Tacrolimus is another medication able to locally suppress immunity.
 This product has recently gained popularity in human medication as a topical anti-inflammatory treatment that is cortisone-free.
 It does not come in a formulation appropriate for eyes but can be made into one by a compounding pharmacy.
 It is used in a manner similar to cyclosporine and is generally of similar cost.

 Pilocarpine is a cholinergic drug, which means it works on the autonomic nervous system (the part that controls automatic functions such as glandular secretion).
-This medication can be given for particular form of dry eye known as Neurogenic KCS.
+This medication can be given for a particular form of dry eye known as Neurogenic KCS.
 In these cases, neurogenic stimulation of the tear gland is absent, so the pilocarpine is given in an attempt to stimulate the gland.
 Although the drug comes as an eye drop, for KCS it is actually given orally at an increasing dose until side effects are seen (diarrhea, drooling, vomiting).
 If side effects are encountered the dose is reduced to that which the animal tolerates.
 It is continued indefinitely or until the neurogenic KCS subsides, usually at twice daily.
 Neurogenic KCS typically affects only one eye.

 Topical steroids may be beneficial in decreasing the inflammation associated with KCS.
 Typically they are combined with topical antibiotics in the same solution or ointment, especially when administered to dogs.